azsry/phasmophobia_mechanics/README.md

   - If the ghost is visible, or is in hunting phase, and is within 10m of the player, the player's sanity decreses by deltaTime (time since last frame) * sanity drain strength
   - Ghosts have a default sanity drain factor of 0.2
   - Yurei have a sanity draining strength of 0.4
+- Average team sanity used for hunting phase and activity calculations consider everyone in the game, not just those in the house

 #### Sanity effects
 - The game will attempt to spawn ghosts at a window when the player is inside the house at a random interval between 10s and 30s if the player's sanity is below 50, otherwise at a random interval between 10s and 20s.